arvidn/libtorrent/docs/manual.rst

 situations the same data can be downloaded by mistake.
 When libtorrent sends requests to a peer, and the peer doesn't send a response within a certain timeout, libtorrent will re-request that block.
-Another situation when libtorrent will re-request blocks is when the requests it sends out are not replyed in FIFO-order (it will re-request blocks that are skipped by an out of order block).
+Another situation when libtorrent may re-request blocks is when the requests it sends out are not replied in FIFO-order (it will re-request blocks that are skipped by an out of order block).
 This is supposed to be as low as possible.

 ``pieces`` is the bitmask that represents which pieces we have (set to true) and